 Shelter Plus Care households are expected to work with their support service agency to improve income through employment, where possible, or by applying for mainstream assistance programs such as SSI or SSDI.
 Increased income not only improves housing stability but also allows DMH Housing to house more people using SPC funds.

 For questions about Shelter Plus Care in specific areas of Missouri, please see the table, above, that shows the areas served and the staff members working with those areas.

 The Housing Manual sets out the policies and procedures the DMH Housing Unit follows in the administration of 43 HUD-funded Shelter Plus Care grants and the state-funded Rental Assistance Program (RAP).
-The Housing Manual is written primarily with case managers and processing center staff in mind.
+The Housing Manual is written primarily with community support workers and processing center staff in mind.
 The public and persons seeking housing assistance will find portions of it useful as well.
 It is written to make these programs as open and transparent as possible.

 Using the Housing Manual

 The Housing Manual is designed to be most easily used as a PDF document.
 The Manual is extensively hyperlinked internally for easy navigation.
 It also has numerous links to external resources on the Web.

 Forms in the Housing Manual